LakshmanReddyBasi/flask-product-api/Readme.md

-# Product Management API - Flask Assignment
+# Product Management API - Flask

 This project is a REST API for managing a product inventory, built with Python and Flask.